 A 125cc motorcycle is one of the most economical modes of transport you can find and makes for a great commuter or urban run-around.
-As long as you are aged 17 or older, all you need is a CBT licence to ride one of these on the road and this combination of value for money and ease of use has resulted in some of the top-selling bikes in the UK.
+As long as you are aged 17 or older, all you need is a CBT licence to ride one of these on the road.

-In this blog we are going to focus on the naked 125s, the perfect all-rounders, combining comfort, style, and performance and doing it at a (mostly) affordable price.
+In this blog we are going to be running through the top 10 best 125 naked bikes, making for the perfect all-rounders.
+All combining comfort, style, and performance and do it at a (mostly) affordable price.

 Pros: